quantmind/lux/docs/source/index.rst

 Lux
 ================

-An asynchronous, highly customizable, web-framework for Python.
+An asynchronous, highly customisable, web-framework for Python.
-It requires python 2.6 up to python 3.3 in a single code base.
+It requires python 3.3 and up.

 .. toctree::
    :maxdepth: 1